-I’m embarrassed about this one – I’m temple seeker, but I’ve still NEVER been to Angkor Wat.
-I kinda got sucked into the temples of Chiang Rai and Chiang Mai during my Thailand trip and never actually made it over the border to Cambodia.
-There’s plenty of time of course – I will probably spend a good few weeks there!
-But until then, I called in on a few top travel bloggers to fill me in on the best temples Angkor Wat.
+The first time I visited Southeast Asia, I kinda got sucked into the temples of Chiang Rai and Chiang Mai during my Thailand trip and never actually made it over the border to Cambodia.
+The second time I focused entirely on Cambodia and in particular Siem Reap for the temples of Angkor Wat.
+There are so many amazing temples there and I just love them all!
+This week, I reached out to a few top travel bloggers to fill me in on their best temples Angkor Wat.

 Chris Christensen – Best Temples Angkor Wat